scrapinghub/scrapy-poet/docs/intro/tutorial.rst

 Now that you know how scrapy-poet is supposed to work, what about trying to apply it to an existing or new Scrapy project?

-Also, please check :ref:`advanced` and refer to spiders in the "example"
+Also, please check :ref:`overrides`, :ref:`providers` and refer to spiders in the "example"
 folder: https://github.com/scrapinghub/scrapy-poet/tree/master/example/example/spiders

 .. _Scrapy Tutorial: https://docs.scrapy.org/en/latest/intro/tutorial.html